 The control system runs on powerful industrial computers for fast calculations, integration of 2D cameras and 3D sensors in combined with standard industrial automation I/O component and instrumentation.
 Thus, giving both high degree of flexibility and reliability in an advanced, distributed and real-time system.

-Digital twins, simulation and HIL test setup like the Odfjell Nordapp rig was used verify the control system quality and operational safety.
+Digital twins, simulation and HIL test setup like the Odfjell Nordapp rig was used to verify the control system quality and operational safety.

 Underwater Drone Docking Station – Blue Logic / Equinor

-Improved efficiency, cost reduction, cloud
+Improved efficiency, cost reduction, cloud.

 The Blue Logic charging station is part of Equinor’s vision to have a network of subsea charging station on the NCS (Norwegian Continental Shelf) to allow autonomous UAVs from any supplier to dock, charge and transfer data.
 This can give Equinor cost reduction in operating their subsea oil installations and for any UAV operator to compete for the jobs.

 A vendor independent development platform allows use of hardware from various vendors, reduces development time and provides a seamless integrated user experience for operational efficiency.
 The solution combines the control function with a small SCADA system and can ensure that the vendor specific data is transferred to the correct cloud service.